top of page

 Format

-Our prefered format is PDF, output to the PDFx-1a standard.
+Our preferred format is PDF, output to the PDFx-4 standard.
 This is an industry standard preset and comes pre-installed on Adobe and Quark applications.

 If required, application presets can be found and downloaded via the Ghent